California Archaeological Site Stewardship Program (CASSP)

 Site stewards regularly visit their assigned sites and report site conditions.
 They keep sensitive site information confidential.
 They do not dig in the site or remove artifacts.

-Site stewards work with state and federal public agencies and at private conservation organizations.
+Site stewards work with State and federal public agencies and at private conservation organizations.
 They are supervised by local archaeologists to whom they submit their reports on site conditions.

 CASSP activities provide volunteers with purposeful work, support agency archaeologists, and help protect heritage sites.

-CASSP Heritage Hikes and Workshops
+CASSP Workshops

 CASSP is provided by Partners for Archaeological Site Stewardship, P O Box 7577, Long Beach, CA 90807, (562) 453-8984.
 The Executive Director is Beth Padon, bpadon@sitestewardship.org.
 Partners for Archaeological Site Stewardship is a 501(c)(3) organization.